 How to Select an Aircraft Engineering Program

+Programs for aspiring aircraft engineers are available at 4-year colleges and universities.
 To become aircraft engineers, students may obtain either a Bachelor of Science (B.S.) in Aerospace Engineering or a Bachelor of Science in Aeronautical Engineering.
 Both of these are commonly offered degrees that prepare students for entry-level positions in the field of engineering.
-However, students interested in gaining knowledge of or working with astronautical concepts should consider the more comprehensive aerospace degree, while students interested solely in aircraft that remains within the atmosphere should pursue the B.S. in Aeronautics.
-An aspiring aircraft engineer can look for programs that have been accredited by the Accreditation Board for Engineering and Technology.
+Students interested in gaining knowledge of aeronautical concepts should consider the more comprehensive aerospace degree, while students interested solely in aircraft which remain in the atmosphere should pursue aeronautics.

 - Internships for students of aeronautical or aerospace programs could include a semester or summer with one of the major airlines, car manufacturers or even NASA.